vakkov/MX-LSTM/README.md

-This is work is available for research purposes.
+This work is available for research purposes.
 If you are using this code for your work, please cite the following paper

 @InProceedings{Hasan_2018_CVPR,
 author = {Hasan, Irtiza and Setti, Francesco and Tsesmelis, Theodore and Del Bue, Alessio and Galasso, Fabio and Cristani, Marco},